The Omentum and Abdominal Fat: Health Benefits and Problems

 Anyone starting a new exercise program should begin with relatively easy exercise sessions that last for a short period.
 This will reduce the chance of injury.
 The intensity and duration of the sessions should increase slowly over time.
 If someone is very overweight they should see a doctor before they start exercising.

 Get Enough Sleep

 Getting an adequate amount of sleep is also important in a healthy lifestyle.
-Interestingly, scientists have discovered that lack of sleep is linked to an increased amount of visceral fat in younger people belonging to certain ethnic groups.
+Interestingly, scientists have discovered that lack of sleep is linked to an increased amount of visceral and subcutaneous fat.